Garden Studio and Banya

 We took measures to ensure the continued growth of the existing trees.
 A special system of mini-pile foundations was developed to minimise the impact on tree roots and specific offsets to tree trunks made to ensure they continue to receive enough water and have room to grow.

 The garden room has large glazed sliding doors to draw light from the garden and terrace into the timber-finished interior.
 A large wrap-around rooflight-window to the rear provides a dramatic framed view of the extensive woodlands behind.
 The net effect is a building that feels immersed in nature.
+Designed in collaboration with interior design company Black & Milk.

 Awards & Press